physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial_formats.rst

 **Headers in the different formats**
 ------------------------------------------

 Explanation of the structure of the different format supported is provided below.
-Examples in all formats are also available in the `Examples' folder installed with **PhysioZoo**.
+Examples in all formats are also available in the `Examples' folder provided with **PhysioZoo**.

 **Text format (.txt)**